 You might think that scrubbing vigorously with a hard-bristled toothbrush will help remove more plaque, but in fact, this is not the proper way to brush teeth, and it can be damaging to your teeth and gums.
 Soft or medium bristles should do the job just fine.
 Choose a small brush head that lets you reach your back teeth easily.

 An electric toothbrush may help you brush your teeth more effectively.
 Read about why this is and how to choose the best one for you in our electric toothbrush guide.
+Or, read about the best manual toothbrushes around if you prefer to keep it simple.

 You should replace your toothbrush or brush head every three months, or sooner if you notice the bristles are splaying (this could be a sign you’re brushing too hard).
 Using an old, frayed brush may damage your enamel.

 Using a toothpaste that contains fluoride (at least 1,000 ppm for adults and children) helps you fight decay as you brush.
 Choose a brand and flavor that you enjoy using, as this will make you more likely to keep up regular brushing.
+Read more about choosing the best toothpaste for children and for adults in our full guides.

 Natural toothpastes with and without fluoride are available for purchase, and you can even make your own if you prefer.
+Read more about the options in our natural toothpaste guide.

 Brushing teeth only cleans three out of the five surfaces, so it’s important to clean between them as well.
 If you don’t like using traditional dental floss, or if you have braces, a water flosser can make the job a lot easier.
 Read more about how to floss here.